 With a troop camp-trained adult along, girls can go troop camping at one of our three beautiful camps throughout the school year.
-Summer brings day camps, and fun resident camps for our girls to enjoy.
+Summer brings day camps, sleep-away camping, and fun summer day camps for our girls to enjoy.
 Summer opportunities are announced in January each year.